westerndigitalcorporation/zonedstorage.io/docs/getting-started/linux.md

 the correct operation of zoned block devices and to troubleshoot problems.

-If one of the [recommended Linux distributions](linux#recommended-linux-distribution) is being used, these utilities are installed by default.
+If one of the [recommended Linux distributions](linux#recommended-linux-distributions) is being used, these utilities are installed by default.